natancox/stardog-docs/src/blog/content/posts/stardog-3-is-coming.md

 +++
 date = "2015-01-22T12:28:02-05:00"
 draft = false
-author = "Kendall Clark, Mike Grove, Pavel Klinov, Evren Sirin" title = "A Preview of Stardog 3: Part One"
+author = "Kendall Clark, Mike Grove, Pavel Klinov, and Evren Sirin" title = "A Preview of Stardog 3: Part One"

 +++

-In this first post of a quick series we'll be looking at the big changes in the upcoming Stardog 3 release.Stardog 3 is the result of more than **10,000 commits**.<!--more-->

-In this post we'll look at HA Cluster and performance improvements.
-Then we'll look at improvements to Stardog's reasoning capabilities.
+Stardog 3 is the result of more than **10,000 commits** and it's headed this way.
+Let's preview the goodness. <!--more-->In this post we'll look at HA Cluster and performance improvements.
+In the next post we'll look at improvements to Stardog's reasoning capabilities.
 Finally, we'll look at improvements to ICV, search, and some miscellaneous items.